 NIBC publishes several indicators in the Non-Financial Key Figures section of this Annual Report.
 Additional figures are published in relevant sections throughout this report.
 For example, human resource indicators are published in the Our People section, Executive Remuneration is reported in the Remuneration chapter.
 In addition to the non-financial information included in this Annual Report, NIBC publishes sustainability performance indicators such as NIBC's scope 1, 2 and 3 emissions are reported in its Sustainability Report and TCFD Report.
-In 2019, we have reported in those reports total emissions of 1,296,193 tCO2e, including 1,295,000 tCO2e of financed emissions.
-The total emission figures for 2020 are not yet available.Additional information across a range of environmental, social and governance aspects is also included in these reports.
+In 2019, total emissions were 1,296,193 tCO2e, including 1,295,000 tCO2e of financed emissions.
+The total emissions figures for 2020 are not yet available.
+Additional information across a range of environmental, social and governance aspects is also included in these reports.